 Besides, it helps build a strong thematic foundation for the website, which allows it to not only answer specific keyword phrases but keyword groups under the same theme which is the answer to higher search rankings.

 Especially now when it becomes necessary to have a great website content strategy, and there is no better way to do it than with an SEO silo.

 So, what is SEO silo, and how is it essential in building a great website and content strategy?
 Read on to get a comprehensive overview of the SEO silo and how you can use this advanced SEO method to develop your website architecture or build a successful content strategy!

 SEO silo is the idea of organizing your website and content in a hierarchical structure.
 It is an effective way of grouping your content to help search engines and your web visitors understand your content better.

 Here’s a quick visual display of an SEO silo:

 Each color will represent content groupings that are thematically related and interlinked.
 By siloing your website, it ensures that you are grouping related pages and content within your website which dramatically helps both users and search engines interact with your site.

 Then again, many often mistake an SEO silo as creating categories for your website or content but that’s not the case.
 Content siloing, for example, is based on creating a repository of content that can only be grouped under one specific silo, and not across multiple categories.

 As an example, let’s say you owned a vegan food website, and you regularly post content on organic food recipes.
-You could set up your navigation in such a way that your recipes are based on its main ingredient or the time of the day.
+You could set up your navigation in such a way that your recipes are based on their main ingredient or the time of the day.